Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Introduction

-The cosmic microwave background radiation which penetrates the medium of Dark Ages and Reionization epochs brings the information about it in the energy spectrum and polarization.
-Especially, the polarization of CMB at the large angular scales measured by Planck Space Observatory \cite{Planck2020a,Planck2020,Glazer2018} gives us the strong constraints on the fraction of free electrons, $x_{\rm e}(z)$, which is equal to fraction of ionized hydrogen in the standard $\Lambda$CDM model $x_{\rm e}(z)=x_{\rm HII}(z)=1-x_{\rm HI}(z)$.
-Another channel of information about $x_{\rm HI}(z)$ is detecting of Ly$_{\alpha}$ line asymmetry in the spectra of sources at $z\gtrsim5$, firstly described in \cite{Shklovsky1964,Scheuer1965,Gunn1965}.
-Its complete use was made possible by the largest ground-based and space telescopes \cite{Fan2000,Fan2001,Becker2001,Fan2002,Pentericci2002,Bosman2022,Kageura2025}.
-In the last paper in Fig. 11, authors collected most current measurements of $x_{\rm HI}$ in the redshift range $5-14$.
+The cosmic microwave background radiation, which propagates through the medium of the Dark Ages and the reionization epoch, provides integral constraints on the ionization state of the Universe through its temperature anisotropies and polarization.
+In particular, measurements of large-scale CMB polarization by the \textit{Planck} mission \citep{Planck2020a,Planck2020b,Glazer2018} yield strong constraints on the redshift evolution of the free-electron fraction, $x_{\rm e}(z)$.
+Complementary information on the neutral hydrogen fraction, $x_{\rm HI}(z)$, is obtained from the analysis of Ly$\alpha$ absorption and line asymmetries in the spectra of high-redshift sources, first discussed by \citet{Gunn1965,Scheuer1965} and subsequently explored using large ground-based and space-borne telescopes \citep{Fan2000,Fan2001,Becker2001,Fan2002,Pentericci2002,Bosman2022,Kageura2025}.
+A comprehensive compilation of current measurements of $x_{\rm HI}$ over the redshift range $5\lesssim z\lesssim14$ is presented by \citet{Kageura2025}.

-In this work, we focus on the analytical description of these processes, emphasizing their cosmological implications.
-The goal of this paper is analysis of formation of troughs in the spectra of distant sources caused by absorption in the Ly-series lines and continua of HI, HeI and HeII taking into account observational data on reionization history and redshift of sources in the range $5-15$.
-For that we compute the dependence of optical depths on frequency for sources at different redshifts and illustrate impact of each absorption system on the continuous thermal spectra of halos with mass $\sim10^9$ M$\odot$ which were virialized at redshifts $5-15$.
+Although intergalactic absorption by hydrogen and helium has been extensively studied, most existing treatments are formulated either in terms of effective optical depths \citep{Madau1995,Meiksin2006} or rely on numerical radiative-transfer simulations.
+In this work we focus on an analytical description of these absorption processes, emphasizing their impact on observable spectra.
+The primary goal of this paper is to analyse the formation of broad absorption troughs in the spectra of distant sources caused by absorption in the Lyman-series lines and continua of HI, HeI, and HeII, taking into account observationally constrained reionization histories and source redshifts in the range $5\le z\le15$.
+To illustrate these effects, we compute wavelength-dependent optical depths and apply them to continuous thermal spectra of virialized halos with masses $\sim10^9\,\mathrm{M_\odot}$ forming at high redshift.